This guy, Robbie, must have fired people up out there.

 Incest is hot.

-We're gonna have fun.
+We're going to have fun.

-Totally, and I know why they glom onto it.
+Totally, and I know why they glom on to it.

 They can give their life meaning by trying to stop it.